Intrinsic Diophantine approximation on quadric hypersurfaces: Abstract

 \section{Abstract}

-We consider the question of how well points in a manifold $M\subseteq\mathbb R^d$ can be approximated by rational points of $\mathbb Q^d\cap M$.
-This contrasts with the more common setup of approximating points in $M$ by all rational points in $\mathbb Q^d$.
-Our theorems are of two classes: theorems which apply to all nondegenerate manifolds -- which by their nature must be of the form ``many or most points of $M$ are not very well approximable by rationals'' -- and theorems concerning intrinsic approximation for rational quadratic hypersurfaces.
-In the latter case, we provide a complete answer to the four major questions of Diophantine approximation in this context.
-Extending results of Dani ('86) and Kleinbock--Margulis ('99), our methods utilize a correspondence between the intrinsic Diophantine approximation theory on a rational quadratic hypersurface and the dynamics of the group of projective transformations which preserve that hypersurface.
+We consider the question of how well points in a quadric hypersurface $M\subset\mathbb R^d$ can be approximated by rational points of $\mathbb Q^d\cap M$.
+This contrasts with the more common setup of approximating points in a manifold by all rational points in $\mathbb Q^d$.
+We provide complete answers to major questions of Diophantine approximation in this context.
+Of particular interest are the impact of the real and rational ranks of the defining quadratic form, quantities whose roles in Diophantine approximation have never been previously elucidated.
+Our methods include a correspondence between the intrinsic Diophantine approximation theory on a rational quadric hypersurface and the dynamics of the group of projective transformations which preserve that hypersurface, similar to earlier results in the non-intrinsic setting due to Dani ('86) and Kleinbock--Margulis ('99).